-In this work, alongside our previous work~\cite{AnishDa}, we address both the inflation and dark matter including two different BSM fields, one is boson and another one is fermion.
+In this work, alongside our previous work~\cite{Ghoshal:2023jvf}, we address both the inflation and dark matter including two different BSM fields, one is boson and another one is fermion.
 For the inflationary part we have considered Hilltop inflation.
 Any inflationary potential can be approximated as Hilltop near its maximum.
-Then we have considered Coleman-Weinberg inflation with non-minimal couplings.
-We derive the conditions on DM parameter space from the inflationary constraint analysis and DM phenomenology constraints on inflaton DM couplings and inflaton and DM masses.
+Then we have considered Coleman-Weinberg inflation.
+We derive the conditions on DM parameter space from the analysis of inflationary constraint and constraints on inflaton-DM couplings, inflaton and DM masses based on DM phenomenology.

 \textit{The paper is organized as follows}: we begin in~\cref{Sec:Inflationary models} where we introduce the Lagrangian density of our model.
 In~\cref{Sec:Generalized Hilltop}, we study the slow-roll inflationary scenario, reheating, and production of \dm~in Generalized Hilltop scenario with canonical kinetic energy of the inflaton.
-Next, \cref{Sec:Non-minimal}, contains a general discussion about the inflationary scenario where inflaton is non-minimally coupled to gravity.
-Following this, in~\cref{Sec:Nonminimal CW}, we explore Coleman-Weinberg inflation with non-minimal coupling to curvature scalar.
+Following this, in~\cref{Sec:CW}, we explore the same aspects for Coleman-Weinberg inflation.
 Finally, we summarize our results in~\cref{Sec:Conclusion}.